bayareawebpro/searchable-resource/README.md

 ### Validation

-Queries can specify their own validation rules.
+Queries can specify their own validation rules by implementing the `ValidatableQuery` contract.
 The following rules are automatically merged into the collected rules from your queries.

 ```php
 [